A search engine optimisation specialist (SEO) uses digital analytics and marketing skills to transform a company's online presence

 Work experience

-The best way to gain good experience in SEO is to undertake an undergraduate SEO/digital marketing placement or internship, with a large graduate recruiter.
+One of the best ways to gain good experience in SEO is to undertake an undergraduate SEO/digital marketing placement or internship, with a large graduate recruiter.
+Consider applying for digital marketing internships with agencies, SEO consultancies, or large companies with in-house SEO teams.
 There's a lot of competition for places, so apply to as many as you can find.

 If you'd like to get some work experience locally, try speculatively contacting digital marketing agencies, charities and the marketing departments of companies in your area.
+Consider work-shadowing opportunities to learn what SEO specialists do.
 Any work experience where you're helping to improve an organisation's website is good experience.
-You could even set up your own website or blog to demonstrate your skills.

 You can find information and advice about how to get into SEO work, including information about various digital marketing career paths from relevant professional organisations and digital marketing companies.